 We sit at the height of the largest e-commerce boom in the last twenty years.
 The way we approach shipping both personally and professionally is changing.
-Before the brick and mortar stores can even start playing their Christmas music, e-commerce sites are advertising shipping schedules to “guarantee delivery” for free shipping for various holidays.
-So what does this have to do with buying electronics?
+Before the brick-and-mortar stores can even start playing their Christmas music, e-commerce sites are advertising shipping schedules to “guarantee delivery” for free shipping for various holidays.
+So, what does this have to do with buying electronics?
 A lot.

 As the entire world moves more retail away from stores and into e-commerce business, the greater the strain on supply chain capacity becomes.
-While Amazon has begun to experiment in the final stage of their own home delivery service, the pressure on traditional shippers like FedEx and UPS continue to increase.
+While Amazon has begun to experiment in the final stage of their own home delivery service, the pressure on traditional shippers like FedEx and UPS continues to increase.
 The great majority of us have become accustomed to ordering something today and receiving it tomorrow.
 The fact that the supply chain can no longer support that doesn’t seem possible.

 So how do we adjust our thought process without jeopardizing our business?